 They were all present for a video conference call with each of the candidates last week, but the problem was the company had no standardized rating system.
 Each recruiter had to score the candidates out of 10, but there are no rules defining the difference between each score.
 So the recruiters are forced to go with their guts as to what the score should be instead of following set rules.
 One of the recruiters didn’t even fill out the rating scores until after all the interviews were complete.

 While these four recruiters work fine individually, this was the first time they were working together.
 Nancy suspects that’s part of the reason why there were so much confusion and disagreement.
 There’s no process in place, so no one knows what the standards are.

 The meeting ends with no decision made.
 Nancy will be forced to book another meeting later in the week, so she asks the team to carefully consider each candidate and make pro/con notes for each one.
 She hopes they’ll actually be able to pick three great candidates and finally finish this long discussion soon, but doesn’t suspect that will be the case.

-Live Video Interviewing Provides a Simple Way for Every Interviewer to Access a Standardized Scoring System
+Live Video Interviews Provides a Simple Way for Every Interviewer to Access a Standardized Scoring System

 If Nancy and her team had access to live video interviewing, they wouldn’t be having so much trouble selecting finalists.
 Live video interviewing software would have still allowed all of them to join the call, but Nancy could have set up a rating guide in the system itself, so everyone would know exactly what they were saying when they gave a candidate a particular score.